postageapp/postageapp-ruby/README.md

 PostageApp Gem
 ==============

 This is the gem used to integrate Ruby apps with PostageApp service.
+Personalized, mass email sending can be offloaded to PostageApp via JSON based API.

+Problems, questions, suggestions?
+Please go to: [help.postageapp.com](http://help.postageapp.com)

 Installation
 ------------